RagOfJoes/puzzlely/README.md

 - Go 1.7 or later
 - MySQL (You can choose to host your own or set one up with PlanetScale)
 - Docker
+- OAuth2 credentials:

-- Discord OAuth2 credentials
+  - Discord
-- GitHub OAuth2 credentials
+  - GitHub
-- Google OAuth2 credentials
+  - Google

 These are the prerequisites for production: